CIHF-DT, Global, Halifax

 On December 13 Kenneth Colin Irving passed away at the age of 93.
 He formed Irving Oil as a young man and went on to build an empire that included New Brunswick Broadcasting Co.
 Ltd. (CHSJ-AM-TV and MITV).

 CanWest Global Communications was having a look at the New Brunswick Broadcasting Company's television properties.
-General manager Larry Nichols said CanWest expressed an interest in CHSJ-TV and MITV, the Maritime network that carries many of the same programs as the CanWest Global group.
+General manager Larry Nichols said CanWest expressed an interest in CHSJ-TV and MITV, the Maritime network that carried many of the same programs as the CanWest Global group.

 A second expansion was completed, adding transmitters in Sydney (channel 11 with ERP of 52,800 watts), New Glasgow (channel 34), Shelburne (channel 10), and Yarmouth (channel 45), Nova Scotia.
 This brought coverage to 90% of the province.